-- The program must be completed within five years. - 26 of 36 credit hours must be completed from Central Seminary - A cumulative GPA of 2.0 (C) must be achieved.
+- The program must be completed within five years. - 26 of 36 credit hours must be completed from Central - Seminary - A cumulative GPA of 2.0 (C) must be achieved. - CBTS graduates may apply up to 18 credits toward this degree that are duplicates of credits previously earned in another CBTS degree program.